What is the mission of the fund?

 Who may apply for the stipend?

-Any New York City residents in their freshman or sophomore years of college may apply.
+Any New York City residents in their freshman, sophomore or junior years of college may apply.

 How much is the stipend?

 Each student will receive $300 per week of full time work.
 Internships must run between 8-12 weeks long. approximately $3000 for the length of their summer internship.